-This was a smoggy day, unfortunately.
-This road does eventually run to I5, Patterson, and Turlock, but the section from Mt.
-Hamilton Rd to I5 is not suitable for trucks or oversize vehicles.
-The road gets much wider and faster after Mt.
-Hamilton.
+This was unfortunately a smoggy day.
+This road does eventually run to I5, Patterson, and Turlock, but the section from Mount Hamilton Road to I5 is not suitable for trucks or oversize vehicles.
+The road gets much wider and faster after Mount Hamilton.
 This road can be closed due to snow in the winter.
-It's a secondary road, so riding on it with chains is a bit more dangerous than riding on I80 with chains.
+It's a secondary road so riding on it with chains is a bit more dangerous than riding on I80 with chains.
 This road has the same type of recessed pavement markings as a few "guinea pig zones" of I80.
 Speaking of pigs, I have seen families of wild pigs crossing the road near Grant Ranch County Park.

 You pass through a rough area of San José before reaching this area.

 The first section of Mt.
-Hamilton Rd is about 40 MPH.
+Hamilton Road is about 40 MPH.
 It has a lot

 wide curves and steep drop offs.
 The westernmost part of Mt.
 Hamilton